Lacquer Head

 "Lacquer Head" is the first single from Primus' 1999 album, Antipop.
-It has three verses about three children, and the harm that comes to them from huffing inhalants.
-MTV banned the single's music video for its drug references and purportedly 'violent content', despite its anti-drug theme.
+It is about three children, and the harm that comes to them from inhalants.
+MTV banned the single's music video for drug references and "violent content".
 The song was produced by Limp Bizkit frontman Fred Durst, who encouraged the band to return to the more aggressive sound of their earlier albums.
-On December 11th 2020, the song was performed live for the first time in 20 years via the band's online pay-per-view special, "Alive at Pachyderm Station".
+On December 11, 2020, the song was performed live for the first time in 20 years via the band's online pay-per-view special, "Alive at Pachyderm Station".